It seems, if you’re following finance and technology news, that Bitcoin is a bubble (again) it has crashed (again) and is left for dead (again).

 — cnLedger (@cnLedger) September 15, 2017

-China, at the time of BTCC’s announcement, was responsible for around 15% of global Bitcoin trade.
+China, at the time of BTCC’s announcement, was responsible for around 15% of the global Bitcoin trade.
 So, it should have had some impact on the price, but the reaction, as every time before, was probably an overreaction.
-Countries like the US, South Korea and Japan —where Bitcoin is regulated— facilitates the vast majority of trading.
+Countries like the US, South Korea and Japan —where Bitcoin is regulated— facilitate the vast majority of trading.

 The last thing is that it is Bitcoin, not Chinacoin, not Koreacoin, not Japancoin or any other governmentcoin.